Elemental Music & Dance Education

 • L. Brouwer: Etudes simples no. 1-10.

-• One technical study, such as H.M.
+• A technical study, such as H.M.
 Linde - Neuzeitliche Übungsstücke; Friedrich der Große (ed.: Höffer v.
 Winterfeld) - 40 Studien für Altblockflöte.

-• Two (moderately difficult) performance pieces of own choice.
+• Two (moderately difficult) pieces of the candidate's own choice.

 If possible, the pieces should be performed on an instrument with baroque fingering.